pedrostc/javascript-code-challenges/README.md

 Here you'll find some code challenges to exercise some JS base concepts, like creating functions, concatenating strings, sorting, etc.
-For more informations on the challenges and how to proceed please check the [CHALLENGE.md file.](CHALLENGE.md)
+For more informations on the challenges and how to proceed please check the [CHALLENGE.md file.](CHALLENGE.md) This repo works best on Visual Studio Code.

 ## Table of contents
 - [Getting started with this repository](#getting-started-with-this-repository)